rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

 }
 {{< /highlight >}}

-You can strictly enforce it by using `useStrict()` in MobX.
+You can strictly enforce it by configuring MobX with `configure({ enforceActions: true });`.
 Now you can mutate your state by calling `userStore.addUser(user);` on a store instance.

 You have seen how to update the state in both Redux and MobX.
 It is different.
 In Redux your **state is read-only**.
 You can alter the state only by using **explicit actions**.
 In contrast, in MobX the state enables read and write.
-You can mutate the state directly without using actions yet you can opt-in explicit actions by using `useStrict()`.
+You can mutate the state directly without using actions yet you can opt-in explicit actions by using the `enforceActions` configuration.

 {{% chapter_header "The Learning Curve in React State Management" "learningCurve" %}}